msarvesh2022/Laptop-Price-Predictor/README.md

 # Laptop-Price-Predictor
-This is a ml model which predict the price of laptops using regression
+This is a ml model which predict the price of laptops using regression machine leqrning model.